p4u/p4u.github.io/about.md

 - GNU/Linux expert
 - Networking expert
-- Hacker of computers, things and technology in general
+- Hacking as a way of life
-- CyberPunk, OpenSource and Free Culture lover
+- CypherPunk and OpenSource activist
-- Crypto-Anarchist and BitCoin enthusiast
+- Crypto-Anarchist and Blockchain enthusiast
 - Python, Lua and C are my logic languages
 - Arduino and electronics enthusiast
-- Activist and life's lover
-- I like to discuss about any topic, learn and help people to understand things
 - Hater of Faceb00k, Whats4pp, Twitt3r, 1nstagram and the Big Brother conspiracy

 ### About the academia